-If a parent complains about particular tasks or doesn't want to do a task, ask them why they don't want to do it.
+If a parent complains about particular tasks or doesn't want to do a job, ask them why they don't want to do it.
 It could be that something bothers them about doing this task.
 Make a note and do some research.
-I found several sites online that market directly to elder people and their children to help them feel more independent.
+I found several sites online that market directly to older people and their children to help them feel more independent.
 There are also medical supply stores that also carry these items.
 When my dad was sick, I visited one near me, and they had some great products to help him feel more independent.

-Walk around the house with them and ask them if particular tasks (i.e. taking a shower, going to the restroom, cooking, etc...) bothers them.
+- Walk around the house with them and ask them if particular tasks (i.e., taking a shower, going to the restroom, cooking, etc...) bothers them.
 They may not think it is an issue until you bring attention to them about it.

 Now that you have determined that you will need a few of these items in your parent's home, here are six gift ideas that will help them feel more independent.